dskyberg/react-logic/README.md

 attribution in this doc.
 If you want to use this app for anything other than personal use, then please respect the [ReactFlow Attribution request](https://reactflow.dev/docs/guides/remove-attribution/)

-## Coming Soon
-### Edge Styling for on vs off
-Currently, edges are only black.
-I want to fix to align with theming.
-So, you can set the color by setting a style tip on the edge data object.